-Configure the REACT_APP_ENTITLEMENT_CARD_ENABLED environment variable to enable the display of additional benefit payment related information in the application user interface.
-The additional payment information is reflected everywhere that payment information is displayed, for example, in the dashboard and all payments pages.
+You can enable the display of enhanced benefit and payment information in the application.
+The enhanced payment information is shown everywhere that payment information is displayed, such as the dashboard and all payments pages.
+Messages about expected benefits are displayed on the benefits page.
+By default, REACT_APP_FEATURE_PAYMENT_DETAILS_ENABLED is set to false and the additional benefit and payment information is not displayed.